Rpmsg

-An rpmsg file is a restricted-permission message with an extension of rpmsg.
+An rpmsg file is a file format containing a restricted-permission message.
 It is used to implement IRM for Outlook messages with the aim of controlling access to content via encryption and access controls, and restricting certain actions such as the ability to forward or copy.

 Messages in this format are normally created by users of Azure Information Protection, Azure Rights Management or Active Directory Rights Management Services.

 Implementation

 The rpmsg file is created by writing body, attachments and images to a compound file and then compressing and encrypting it to create a BLOB: the rpmsg file.
 This resulting file is named message.rpmsg and is included as an attachment to a normal Outlook message.

 Applications that support this format, such as Microsoft Outlook, transparently extract and render the message contained in the attachment as a protected message, ignoring the MIME wrapper message that hosts it.
 This can be implemented by parsing the file structure in-code, as currently the MSIPC SDK, normally used by applications to protect and decrypt content protected with Azure Information Protection, does not provide native functionality to encode and decode the RPMSG format.

 Other applications such as mobile mail clients rely on Exchange ActiveSync to perform decryption on their behalf and deliver a version of the message they can render directly.